About the Havre de Grace Mosaic Project

-From September 2019 to January 2020, the project team will focus on research and discovery of content.
+Due to the delays caused by Covid 19, the research part of our project, which began in the Fall of 2019, will continue through 2021.
 This research will be conducted in partnership with several existing organziations.
 Havre de Grace history has already been documented in a veriety of arenas via taped and transcribed interviews for the Harford Living Treasures Project; displays and primary sources housed in area museums (Susquehanna Museum at the Lock House, Maritime Museum, Decory Museum, Concord Point Lighthouse and Lighthouse Keeper’s House, the Colored School Foundation and Cultural Center, Steppingstone Farm Museum and Havre de Grace Historical Preservation), local antique stores, Mary L. Martin Ltd Antique Postcards, Harford County Public Library, Maryland Collection, Historical Society of Harford County; and, private collections held by local historians, genealogists, storytellers, and librarians.
 Several representatives from these organizations have already been invited and have agreed to participate in the research and collection module of the Mosaic Project.

 Become Part of the Havre de Grace Mosaic

 Send us a true-life story.
 Click on the link below to access our input form.
 Give us a brief description of your story here.